doitsujin/dxbc-spirv/ir/ir.md

 - The operand count
 - A list of tokens declaring the return type.
 Types are encoded as follows:
   - A single header token declaring array dimensionality (2 bits) and struct member count (remaining bits).
-  - For each array dimension, one token storing the array size in that dumension.
+  - For each array dimension, one token storing the array size in that dimension.
   - For each struct type, a bit field consisting of the scalar type (5 bits) and vector size (2 bits).
 - The argument tokens.
 All non-literal argument tokens are encoded as signed integers relative to the current instruction ID in order to optimize the common case of accessing previous instruction results, with the exception of the special value `0`.
 Since self-references are impossible, this special value indicates a null argument.